- Brand name

 If you forget to take it

-Do not take an extra dose.
+Do not take a double dose to make up for the dose that you missed.
 Wait until the next dose and take your normal dose then.

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone in Australia 13 11 26; telephone in New Zealand 0800 POISON or 0800 764 766) for advice or go to the Emergency Department at your nearest hospital, if you think that you or anyone else may have taken too much Parnate.
+Immediately telephone your doctor or the Poisons Information Centre (telephone in Australia 13 11 26; telephone in New Zealand 0800 POISON or 0800 764 766) for advice, or go to the Accident and Emergency Department at your nearest hospital, if you think that you or anyone else may have taken too much Parnate.